tan-yong-sheng/bursa-scraper/README.rst

 2. **Not using T-bill yield history as risk free rate**

 This project assumes the risk free rate input as a CONSTANT risk free rate history yield
 instead of Malaysian government bond yield.
-Currently, haven't yet explore website that is easy to scrape for this information.
+Currently, haven't yet explored the website that is easy to be scraped for this kind of information.

 3. **Exclude Dividend in Stock Return & Beta Calculation**